bolaabanjo/bolaabanjo/README.md

 I’m the founder of **FohnAI**, an AI R&D company built to protect the future.
 Our product, **Cencori**, is an AI platform designed to eliminate human error, preempt digital threats, and make security a default layer of intelligence, for individuals, enterprises, and governments.
 I also lead **ArcOS**, a career operating system for tech professionals.
 It's the interface for personal evolution.

-I’m currently developing the **QuanTonic Reactor**, a quantum thermal-to-electric energy system built to make energy abundance permanent.
+I developed the **QuanTonic Reactor**, a quantum thermal-to-electric energy system built to make energy abundance permanent.
 I create full-stack systems, from hardware and software to interface and vision.
 I’ve sacrificed comfort and normalcy to pursue impossible outcomes.
 This isn’t ambition.
 This is inevitability.

 ---